 From mouth-watering stews to marinated meat grilled right on your table, there is a diversity even within such a clearly defined cuisine that makes South Korean food some of the best in the world.

 Much of the South Korean cuisine has evolved over the years, with many core elements influenced by the cuisines of China, Mongolia and Japan.
 It may also go without saying that there are significant similarities with North Korean cuisine, owing to the fact that they were one united country prior to 1945.
 Newer Korean foods have taken on a life of their own, however, as we see more innovative dishes making a claim for inclusion in what constitutes traditional South Korean cuisine.

-By travelling across South Korea from the capital, Seoul, to more remote regions, we have covered the 15 absolute best Korean foods you must try.
+By travelling across South Korea from the capital, Seoul, to more remote regions, we have covered the Korean foods you absolutely must try.
 Of course, not everyone can travel there for the food alone.
 So we have taken the liberty of providing our favorite recipes for each dish for you to make at home if you wish.

 Kimchi is first in line because it is one of the most recognized South Korean foods in the world.
 It has over 100 variations based on flavors used when fermenting.